Information and entry requirements for students from Portugal

 Welcome to NTU

-Hello, we're Chloe Tiozzo and Nicholas Cuthbert and we are the NTU Representatives for Europe.
-We're delighted you’re considering studying with us and if you have any questions we'll be happy to help in any way we can.
+Hello, my name’s Chloe Tiozzo and I’m the NTU Representative for Portugal.
+I’m delighted you’re considering studying with us and if you have any questions I’ll be happy to help in any way I can.

 Our European Community

 We have a thriving European community here at NTU.
 Meet our students from all over Europe, and find answers to frequently asked questions about funding and Brexit.

 Certificado de fim de Estudios Secundários / Diploma de Estudos Secundários